7 Home Business Ideas for Teens

 Etsy for Artistic Teens

 For crafty teens, Etsy is a great way to make money from their creations.
 The possibilities to make money from crafts are plentiful from jewelry, paper-goods, swag, housewares, candles, and even edible goods, such as jam.
-Esty takes a small listing and payment processing fee, but in turn offers a complete storefront, including shopping cart and payment collection.
+Esty takes a small listing and payment processing fee, but in turn offers a complete storefront, including a shopping cart and payment collection.

 To earn a profit, teens need to make sure they find a low-cost source of materials and price their items in such a way as to cover their time and expenses.